Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 ## Login

 The login consists of two steps.
-Step 1 is to send authentication data to the server (username and password and csrf token).
+Step 1 is to send authentication data to the server (_username_ and _password_ and _csrf token_).
 Step 2 is processing the response from the server.

-#TODO: ADD LOGIN
+# Sending authentication data to the server

-#TODO: add description; it is not needed to create a custom login page; as it is provided with CIAM already.
-You can use the default.
-It can be configured per client.
+Most of the time, it is not needed to create a custom login page.
+The default page of the CIAM server can be used.
+The client id can be used by CIAM to determine which login page should be served.

+If you are going to create a custom CIAM login page, you need to make sure that besides the username and password, you also send a Cross Site Request Forgery token (csrf) to the SSO server.
+This can be obtained with the `getCsrfToken()` method.

 ### Processing the response from the server

 An auth token will be present in a response from the server after a successful login.
 This token must be stored on the user's local computer.
 The auth token is present in the hash fragment of the redirect url from the server to the client.
 So, you need to make sure you will not clear the URL before saving it locally.

 ```ts
 // The check session method is used for both checking if the user is logged in
 // as well as saving the access token present in the URL hash.